Kitware/CMake/Help/manual/cmake.1.rst

     ``UTF-8``
       Archive pathnames are encoded as UTF-8.

+      This is the default since CMake 4.4.

     ``OEM``
       On Windows platforms, pathnames are encoded as using the original equipment manufacturer (OEM) code page.
 On non-Windows platforms, pathnames are encoded according to the current locale.

-      This is the default value.
+      In CMake 4.3 and below, the ``OEM`` encoding (current locale) was always used.

     ``UTF-16LE``, ``UTF-16BE``
       Archive pathnames are encoded as UTF-16 little-endian or big-endian.